 Nissan Leaf running costs

-|Insurance group||Warranty||Service intervals||2018/19 company car cost (20%/40%)|
+|Insurance group||Warranty||Service intervals||2020/21 company-car tax cost (20%/40%)|

 Nissan Leaf insurance group

+The Nissan Leaf’s warranty is pretty comprehensive.
+All electric drive components are covered by a five-year/60,000-mile warranty, but ‘standard’ components are only covered for three years/60,000 miles.
+The warranty can be extended for an extra fee.
 There’s also a lithium-ion battery warranty, which protects against capacity loss for eight years or 100,000 miles.
 The policy will kick in if the maximum capacity drops below nine bars, out of the 12 that are displayed on the Leaf’s screen.

 The Nissan Leaf needs to be serviced every 18,000 miles.
 Those intervals are spread further than for many petrol or diesel cars, due to the smaller number of moving parts in an electric car.

 Although you can have your Leaf serviced wherever you like in accordance with Nissan’s schedule to keep the warranty valid, the reality is that relatively few independent garages are geared up to work on electric cars.
 To mitigate this, Nissan offers a service contract.
 It also provides a number of useful incentives to encourage you to keep servicing your car at one of its dealers, including free breakdown cover.

-Electric cars are currently exempt from road tax, as they emit no carbon dioxide at the tailpipe.
+Electric cars are currently exempt from road tax, as they emit no carbon-dioxide at the tailpipe.

 As with many electric cars, depreciation – the value a car loses over time – is a case of who to believe.
-One well respected price guide puts the value retained over the first three years and 36,000 miles at around 34%.
-Dealers seem to disagree, and place a far higher value on them.
+One respected price guide puts the value retained over the first three years and 36,000 miles at around 34%.
+Dealers seem to disagree, and place a higher value on them.